 A retail store’s conveyor system jams repeatedly.
 Instead of reporting the issue, workers “make do” with quick fixes.
 Eventually, a worn belt snaps, striking an employee’s hand.
 Poor maintenance contributes to injuries—especially when guards, emergency stops, or sensors fail.

-Scheduled preventive maintenance and documented inspections.
+Scheduled proactive maintenance and documented inspections.

 Prompt repairs for any reported issues.